DeepskyLog/DeepskyLog/Contributing.md

 If you are interested in adding a new language to [DeepskyLog](https://www.deepskylog.org), please contact us, then we can help to get you started.

-We don't have any Swedish and Spanish speakers in the DeepskyLog team, so most of the translation is done using google translate and bing.
+We don't have any native Swedish and Spanish speakers in the DeepskyLog team, so most of the translation is done using google translate and bing.
 We really could use a native speaker to make the translation better!